two women smiling

 • Sudden, bad headache

-• Trouble talking, walking or swallowing
+• Trouble talking, chewing or swallowing

 • Vomiting whenever you eat or drink